PrestaShop/example-modules/demomoduleroutes/README.md

 `hookModuleRoutes` was added in PrestaShop 1.5.3, but this module is compatible with 8.0.0 and above versions.

-### How to install
+## How to install

-- Copy the module into `modules` directory of your PrestaShop installation
+1. Download or clone module into `modules` directory of your PrestaShop installation
+2. Rename the directory to make sure that module directory is named `demomoduleroutes`*
+3. Install module:
-- Install the module from Back Office or from CLI
+   - from Back Office in Module Manager
+   - using the command `php ./bin/console prestashop:module install demomoduleroutes`

+_* Because the name of the directory and the name of the main module file must match._

 ### How to test